miriamwanjo/CRISP-DM---Seattle-Airbnb/README.md

 The results of the project are summarized in a medium blog post: https://medium.com/@njoks2/finding-an-airbnb-in-seattle-3-things-to-consider-2afe025a3230

+## Files

+The Seattle zipfile contains 3 datasets: listings, calendar and reviews

 ## Licenses

 The Seattle Airbnb data was retrieved from Kaggle.com